Bobby Eaton: Continental Wrestling Association (1980–1983)

-When Nick Gulas' wrestling promotion closed due to dwindling ticket sales, Eaton briefly wrestled for Georgia Championship Wrestling, even capturing the National Television Championship.
+When Nick Gulas' wrestling promotion closed due to dwindling ticket sales, Eaton briefly wrestled for Georgia Championship Wrestling, even capturing the NWA National Television Championship.
 Before long Eaton returned closer to home, working for promoter Jerry Jarrett's Continental Wrestling Association (CWA), which was centered in Memphis, Tennessee.
 During his early days in the promotion, Eaton faced Stan Lane several times in tag team competition.
-Eaton's most successful partnership in the CWA, in terms of title wins, was with Sweet Brown Sugar, named "the New Wave".
+Eaton's most successful partnership in the CWA, in terms of title wins, was with Sweet Brown Sugar, named the "New Wave".
 The two wrestlers blended their athleticism and high flying abilities to form a very successful team.
 The New Wave held the AWA Southern Tag Team Championship three times (twice with manager Jimmy Hart in their corner).

 After achieving success as a tag team, it was decided that Eaton and Sugar should split up and feud with each other.
 This storyline resulted in Eaton "forcing" Sugar out of the promotion via a Loser Leaves Town match.
 Sugar's disappearance was soon followed by the appearance of a masked man called Stagger Lee, who was virtually identically to Sugar.
-Eaton, along with the rest of Jimmy Hart's stable "the First Family", tried in vain to unmask Stagger Lee.
+Eaton, along with the rest of Jimmy Hart's stable the "First Family", tried in vain to unmask Stagger Lee.

 Eaton turned face when Lee saved him from an attack by The Moondogs, and the team reunited, although Sugar continued to use the Stagger Lee gimmick.
-The team regained the tag team title before losing it to The Fabulous Ones (Stan Lane and Steve Keirn).
-Afterward, Eaton teamed up with The Moondogs (Rex and Spot) to face Jerry Lawler and the Fabulous Ones.
+The team regained the tag team title before losing it to the Fabulous Ones (Stan Lane and Steve Keirn).
+Afterward, Eaton teamed up with Moondog Rex and Moondog Spot) to face Jerry Lawler and the Fabulous Ones.
 During the match, one of the Moondogs accidentally hit Eaton with their trademark bone, costing their side the match.
 After the match ended, the Moondogs, as well as Jimmy Hart, turned on Eaton, beating him down until he was saved by Stagger Lee.